Top tips for your ridges and hips

 If you have loose ridge or hips, the tiles need replacing urgently.
 Access to the roof will be the highest part of the cost of repair so get the rest of the roof checked over at the same time.

-When making ridge or hip repairs, please contact us for help to match your existing ridge tiles.
-Above all for help choosing the right roofing materials we are here to help!
+When making ridge or hip repairs, please contact us for advice on matching your existing ridge tiles.
+Above all, when choosing the right roofing materials- we're here to help!